Dates: 30 September-8 October 2023

 International flights: £700 (approx)

 Senegal is one of West Africa's most stable countries, with a heavy French influence dating back to colonial days.
 The coastline has two important wetlands of international importance, which are protected as national parks.
 The north of the country has a wide belt of Sahel holding several species which prefer sub-desert habitats, while the south is primarily savannah dotted with stands of acacia trees and secondary forest.
 We visit Djoudj NP, a wetland where Palearctic migrants winter in their thousands.
-The range of bird species in this little-known country is impressive; Arabian and Savile’s Bustards, Goliath Heron, Saddle-billed Stork, African Swallow-tailed Kite, Little Grey Woodpecker and Cricket Warbler have all been found regularly on recent tours.
+The range of bird species in this little-known country is impressive; Arabian and Savile’s Bustards, Goliath Heron, Saddle-billed Stork, African Swallow-tailed Kite, Little Grey Woodpecker, Cricket Warbler and the sought-after Golden Nightjar have all been found regularly on recent tours.

 Birdwatching Breaks has operated several tours to Senegal since the 1990s and is pleased to offer these unique birding tours at a peak time for birdlife.